SolarOrbiterWorkshop/solo8_tutorials/PHI_tutorial/README.md

 ## Execution

-To run this notebook, the data files must be downloaded (570MB) https://owncloud.gwdg.de/index.php/s/WzTfaBYacfVSNpZ
+In case download of the files (and perhaps to speed up the notebook), the data files can be downloaded here (570MB): https://owncloud.gwdg.de/index.php/s/WzTfaBYacfVSNpZ

 Password: TBD